 Height: 10 feet

 This vigorous variety produces large, soft, glowing pink blooms, shading to the palest of pink at the edges; old rose, musk and myrrh fragrance; excellent for arbors, along walls or fences, or as a large free flowing specimen

 The Generous Gardener Rose features showy fragrant shell pink flowers with creamy white overtones and pink centers along the branches from late spring to early fall.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The serrated oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 The Generous Gardener Rose is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.